 Over time, ancient species are found to carry priceless information about the genetic basis of adaptive evolution and factors relating to extinction.

-One of such invaluable data has been found in a 28000 years old woolly mammoth.
+One of such invaluable data has been found in a 28,000-year-old woolly mammoth.

 In 2011, scientists found and dug a nearly-preserved woolly mammoth out of the Siberian permafrost.

 These scientists were astonished to have found the remains of a species that became extinct 4000 years ago.
 This was a groundbreaking discovery because the Woolly Mammoth was 28,000 years old.

 Since this profound discovery, scientists have been eager to learn how viable the cells are and how feasible it is for the biological materials to live and develop.

 A study published in Scientific Reports revealed that scientists had made substantial and commendable progress in their attempts to ascertain the viability of mammoth cells.

 Fox News revealed that cells from the 28,000-year-old woolly mammoth specimen had shown traces of biological activities after implanting it into the egg cells of a mouse.

 This discovery showed the existence of the mammoth’s cells despite its extinction several years ago.